Aloha, and welcome to our Maui Tourism Guide, everything you need to know for an incredible visit to Maui, Hawaii.

 The first time we heard this quote we were quite taken aback.
 Hawaii’s reputation as a true tropical paradise has lead to a reputation of it being nothing but beaches and Cocktails.
 Nothing could be further from the truth and Maui is teeming with sights and attractions for all interests and tastes.
 It would take a lifetime to experience everything Maui has to offer, we are doing our best, however.

 Of Course, Sitting on a beach is a wonderful thing in itself so check out our Ultimate Maui Beach Guide

 Sunrise On Top of a Volcano – Haleakala

 The Mighty Haleakala is one of the tallest Mountains in the world when measured from the seafloor, and at 10,000 + ft. is still impressively high even when measured from sea level.
 From its summit, everything takes on a new light, the thin and clear atmosphere allows you to see all of Maui like never before.
 Sunrise is especially incredible and some find the experience almost spiritual.

 Crowds gather on the summit, which is reached by a well-paved road, to witness the dawning of a new day, which from the crystal clear air at this altitude emits colors and scenes that really stir the soul.
 It makes the 3 am alarm call and the near-freezing temperature up there well worth the effort.

 Arrive while it is still dark and experience the most phenomenal view of the night’s sky imaginable with the Milky way clearly visible smeared across the Dark Sky!.

 Everyone who visits Hawaii should experience a luau at least once, despite the clichéd nature.
 And Maui offers some very good offerings in most areas of the island.
-Most offer an open bar along with an all you can eat buffet and fantastic after-dinner show.
+Most offer an open bar along with an all-you-can-eat buffet and a fantastic after-dinner show.
 While prices are not cheap you do get a lot for your money and it’s something you have to experience once.

 Snorkeling / Diving